docker/docs/scout/artifactory.md

 ## Remote image analysis

-To automatically analyze images and containers running in remote environments you need to deploy the Docker Scout Artifactory agent.
+To automatically analyze images running in remote environments you need to deploy the Docker Scout Artifactory agent.
 The agent is a standalone service that analyzes images and uploads the result to Docker Scout.
 You can view the results using the
 [Docker Scout web UI](https://dso.docker.com/){: target="\_blank" rel="noopener"